SCUBA Travel

 (MCPO Box 2815, Makati City, Philippines)

 " I really enjoyed my week on the Big Blue Explorer liveaboard.
-At around US$1,600 for the week, it is fairly pricey.
-But diving in Palau is not cheap, with shore-based operators charging US$100 for two dives.
+It is fairly pricey.
+But diving in Palau is not cheap.
 The boat includes all food and soft drinks, plus up to five dives a day.
 A week of diving from shore with two dives a day plus an occasional night dive would probably cost the same (with a lot fewer dives) because accommodation is expensive in Palau.

 Big Blue will give you five dives a day, visiting the best dive sites in Palau.
 The dive staff tries to time the dives so you avoid the shore-based divers and the crowds.
 The Palau Aggressor also looked good, but I think more expensive.